 - A high repo rate helps drain excess liquidity from the market, whereas a high reverse repo rate helps inject liquidity into the economic system.

 - The repo rate is always higher than the reverse repo rate.

-- While repo rate is used to control inflation, reverse repo rate is used to control money supply in the market.
+- Repo rate is used to control inflation and reverse repo rate is used to control the money supply.

-To conclude, repo rate and reverse repo rate are two opposite terms used in the banking sector.
-The major difference between these two are that increase in repo rate will make commercial banks borrow less and therefore pumps less money into the system, while increase in reverse repo rate will allow commercial banks to transfer more funds to RBI which will eventually contribute to the supply of money in the country.
+To conclude, the major difference between these two is that an increase in the repo rate will make commercial banks borrow less.
+Whereas an increase in the reverse repo rate will allow commercial banks to transfer more funds to RBI, which contributes to the money supply.